 This bag scored low in this metric because it wetted out through the stitching in our light rain test, and it was the only bag in our review that had this problem.
 It also absorbed the most water in our submersion test and took the longest to dry.
 The good news is that you probably won't be using your 0-degree bag in a rainstorm and weather resistance is the least of your concerns if your sleeping bag is submerged under water.

 Nonetheless, these tests illustrate that the Cosmic is more vulnerable to melting snow and condensation than the other bags.
 This problem can be alleviated by a good backpacking tent or bivy sack.
-The Rab Ascent 900 performed much better against the elements and snagged our Best Bang For Your Buck Award.

 Though water was able to soak through at the seams, the shell fabric still sheds water.